Liberation (play): Off-Broadway (2025)

 Liberation premiered off-Broadway at Roundabout's Laura Pels Theatre.
 Previews began on January 31, 2025, with an opening night on February 20.
-It ran until April 6, having extended a week from its originally closing date of March 30.
+It ran until April 6, having extended a week from its originally planned closing date of March 30.
 The production was directed by Whitney White.
 The creative team included David Zinn (scenic design), Qween Jean (costume design), Cha See (lighting), and Palmer Hefferan (sound).

 Broadway (2025)

-In August 2025, it was announced that a Broadway production had been scheduled at the James Earl Jones Theatre for a 14-week engagement.
+In August 2025 it was announced that a Broadway production had been scheduled at the James Earl Jones Theatre for a 14-week engagement.
 Previews started October 8, with an opening on October 28, 2025.
 The original off-Broadway cast reprised their roles.
 The engagement was later extended by three weeks to February 1, 2026.

+London (2027)

+In May 2026 a London production was announced for 2027.
+Daryl Roth, Eva Price, Rachel Sussman, Eleanor Lloyd Productions, and Eilene Davidson Productions are involved in the transfer.